Integration when using Stripe Elements for checkout

 In order to complete this guide in your application code, please make sure that you have:

-- Access to Stripe account
+- Access to a Stripe account

 - Modeled your pricing in Stigg